 |Expert and accessible tech support|

 Your firm is growing

-Do you plan to bring on more employees in the near future, or do you predict a sizable increase to the number of your clients?
-Perhaps a new lawyer is bringing in their book of business, you’re hiring your first students, or you’re considering branching into another area of practice.
+Do you plan to bring on more employees in the near future, or do you predict a sizable increase in your client base?
+Perhaps a new lawyer is bringing in their book of business, you’re hiring students, or you’re considering branching into another area of law.

 Whatever direction you grow, if you require increased performance from your technology, you also require scalability – your system’s ability to implement and utilize additional resources.

 If you’re bringing in a new book of business, your legal software may have to accommodate a new type of database.
 If you’re adding more files to your system, you may have to increase storage by purchasing more hard drives or by upgrading your servers.

 New users will require computers, which means all of the necessary software has to be purchased and installed.
 And then there are licenses; purchasing and maintaining compliance for even the basics, (e.g. MS Office, Windows Server, Exchange) can be a real hassle.

 Don’t let your technology stunt your firm’s growth.
 See if you can score more than a four with our checklist.